Lya0320/JOURN-124-Final-Project/README.md

 The dataset is grouped by agency type and the number of artworks in each group is obtained using a COUNTA aggregation of artwork titles.
 This enabled a comparison of the distribution of public art across different transit systems, such as NYCT, LIRR and Metro-North.
 The numbers obtained are then represented as a bar chart in order to make discrepancies in distribution more readily obvious.
 The technique shows a highly irregular distribution of permanent artworks within the NYC Subway system compared to other transit agencies.

 A key finding is that the NYC Subway system (NYCT) dominates the dataset, containing the majority of those recorded artworks.
-In contrast, commuter rail systems such as the Long Island Rail Road (LIRR) and Metro-North have significantly fewer installations, and smaller agencies such as the Staten Island Railway (SIR) and MTA Bus have only several artworks.
+In contrast, commuter rail systems such as the Long Island Rail Road (LIRR) and Metro-North have significantly fewer installations, and smaller agencies such as the Bridges and Tunnels (B&T) and MTA Bus have only one or two artworks.
 This suggests that the permanent art is not evenly distributed across transit modes, instead, it heavily prioritizes high-traffic urban subway spaces where visibility and public exposure are the highest.

 For the second pivot table and its line chart "Growth Over Time".